New insights for the multivariate square-root lasso: Computation

 This simple fact suggests that in these special settings, we can use first order algorithms to solve \eqref{eqMSRL}.
-To illustrate that this represents a range of interesting fitted models, we generated data from Model 1 of Section \ref{sec:datagenmodels} with $\mbbeta_*$ constructed according to M1, $g$ being the $L_1$-norm penalty, and $(n, p, q) = (200, 500, 50).$ In the left panel of Figure \ref{fig:SolutionPaths}, we display the path of the 25 smallest singular values of $\mbY - \mbX \hat\mbbeta_{\rm L}$ as a function of the tuning parameter $\lambda$; in the right panel, we display the cross-validated squared prediction errors.
-We see that for $\lambda$ sufficiently large, all $q$ singular values of the residual matrix are non-zero.
-In addition, we see that the cross-validated squared prediction error indicates that the best model fits are those occurring at points on the solution path where $\mbY - \mbX \hat\mbbeta_{\rm L}$ has $q$ non-zero singular values.
+To illustrate that this represents a range of interesting fitted models, we generated data from Model 1 of Section \ref{sec:datagenmodels} with $\mbbeta_*$ constructed according to \textbf{M1}, $g$ being the $L_1$-norm penalty, and $(n, p, q) = (200, 500, 50).$ In the left panel of Figure \ref{fig:SolutionPaths}, we display the path of the 25 smallest singular values of $\mbY - \mbX \hat\mbbeta_{\rm L}$ as a function of the tuning parameter $\lambda$; in the right panel, we display the cross-validated squared prediction errors.
+We see that for $\lambda$ sufficiently large, all $q$ singular values of the residual matrix are nonzero.
+In addition, we see that the cross-validated squared prediction error indicates that the best model fits are those occurring at points on the solution path where $\mbY - \mbX \hat\mbbeta_{\rm L}$ has $q$ nonzero singular values.
 As $\lambda$ approaches zero, we see that many singular values of $\mbY - \mbX \hat\mbbeta_{\rm L}$ become zero.
-This can be explained by the fact that the nuclear norm acts like a lasso-type penalty on the singular values of its matrix argument, so reducing $\lambda$ is analogous to increasing the relative contribution of the nuclear norm of residuals to the objective function.
+This is because the nuclear norm acts like a lasso-type penalty on the singular values of its matrix argument, so reducing $\lambda$ is analogous to increasing the relative contribution of the nuclear norm of residuals to the overall objective function.